nashpaz123/noTrafficKeycloak/README.md

 - **Port 22**: SSH (already open)
 - **Port 80**: HTTP redirect (already open, but NodePort 30080 will be used)
 - **Port 443**: HTTPS (already open, but NodePort 30443 will be used)
-- **Port 30080**: HTTP NodePort (for testing HTTP redirect)
+- **Port 80**: HTTP (redirects to HTTPS)
-- **Port 30443**: HTTPS NodePort (primary access point)
+- **Port 443**: HTTPS (primary access point)

-**Note**: The NodePorts (30080 and 30443) are the actual ports that need to be accessible.
-Minikube tunnel (started automatically by setup.sh) makes these ports available on the host interface.
-If your security group only allows 80 and 443, you'll need to add rules for:
+**Note**: The service uses LoadBalancer type with minikube tunnel, which makes it accessible on localhost ports 80 and 443.
+For AWS EC2 access, ensure your security group allows:
-- Inbound TCP port 30080 from 0.0.0.0/0
+- Inbound TCP port 80 from 0.0.0.0/0
-- Inbound TCP port 30443 from 0.0.0.0/0
+- Inbound TCP port 443 from 0.0.0.0/0

-Alternatively, you can modify the NodePort values in `deploy.sh` to use ports 80 and 443, but this requires running Minikube with sudo privileges.

 ## Installation and Deployment